How to Recognize the People Who Make It Happen

 Sure, we’ve all done it – fired off that text or email to say “great job” or “well done” before moving on to the next task.
-Instead of sending a quick reaction, it takes just a couple minutes to create a thoughtful response using the Feelings, Behavior, Impact (FBI) formula.
+Instead of sending a quick reaction, it takes just a couple of minutes to create a thoughtful response using the Feelings, Behavior, Impact (FBI) formula.

 As an example, I’ll share one I delivered to one of my teammates, Grace, this week.
-I could have said “thanks for helping me” when Grace shared her time and expertise.
+I could have said “Thanks for helping me” when Grace shared her time and expertise.
 But instead, I used the formula above to let her know what it meant to me:

 “Grace, I’m so grateful for your help today with the new CRM project.
 I feel confident and prepared for our campaign (Feelings).
-Your thorough knowledge of the system, patience with the team’s questions, and ability to clearly communicate relevant solutions (Behavior) helps the entire organization be more efficient and effective and we are better positioned for success thanks to you.
+Your thorough knowledge of the system, patience with the team’s questions, and ability to clearly communicate relevant solutions (Behavior) help the entire organization be more efficient and effective and we are better positioned for success thanks to you.
 (Impact)”

 You can put these three elements in any order.
 What’s critical to creating a meaningful connection is to include how their behavior made you feel.
 Sharing a piece of yourself by expressing that feeling shows your willingness to be vulnerable (shows you’re human, too) and builds stronger relationships.
 It only takes a few minutes to gather your thoughts for a personalized recognition message that can help bridge the distance and deepen the relationship.